bclins/bclins.github.io/spring25/cs461/notes.md

 2. Describe an algorithm that we could implement using a TM or computer program to try to find out if a polynomial has a root.

-It turns out that no Turing machine can *decide* the language of integer multivariable polynomials with integer roots.
-But we did describe an algorithm that *recognizes* that language.
+The algorithm we described will *accept* any polynomial that has a root.
+But it doesn't reject polynomials that don't, instead it loops forever looking for a root.
+It wasn't until 1970 that Hilbert's 10th problem was solved, when it was proved that there is no Turing machine that can *decide* the language of integer multivariable polynomials with integer roots.
+We'll look at other examples of **undecidable languages** after the midterm.